hl7au/au-fhir-ps/input/pagecontent/index.md

   - [Relationship with other IGs](relationship.html): This page provides guidance on the relationship between AU Patient Summary, AUCDI, and other implementation guides.
   - [AU Variance Statement](variance.html): This page documents the variance from AU Base and AU Core.
   - [Comparison with other national and international IGs](comparison.html): This page provides comparison between AU Patient Summary profiles and other national and international implementation guides.
-  - [Future of AU Patient Summary](future.html): This page outlines the approach to developing AU Patient Summary and yearly update cycle.
+  - [Future of AU Patient Summary](future.html): This page outlines the approach to developing AU Patient Summary.
 - [FHIR Artefacts](artefacts.html): This is a placeholder for when content becomes available.
   - [Artefacts Summary](artifacts.html): This is a placeholder for when content becomes available.
   - [Profiles and Extensions](profiles-and-extensions.html): This is a placeholder for when content becomes available.